-Dr. Beaudin is a member of the American Veterinary Medical Association, the Maryland VMA, the Greater Baltimore VMA, and the Heartworm Society.
+Dr. Beaudin is also a member of the American Veterinary Medical Association, the Maryland VMA, the Greater Baltimore VMA, and the Heartworm Society.
 She has had additional training in dental radiography, oral surgery and surgical extractions.
-Currently her free time is spent with her husband, Dr. Bradley and their two children or catering to her passion -- planting and tending to the landscaping at the hospital and at her home
+Currently her free time is spent with her husband, Dr. Bradley and their two children or catering to her passion -- planting and tending to the landscaping at the hospital and at her home.

 Myron Bradley, DVM

 Dr. Bradley grew up on a dairy farm on the outskirts of Taneytown.
 Working on the animals and with their veterinarian, he discovered the desire to care for animals.